-- Will be used as the basis for the creation of development specific Urban Design and Architectural Control Guidelines, which in turn will be implemented through the site plan approval process or a control architect at the building permit stage of a subdivision; - Will also be used to inform the design of new site specific developments at the site plan stage which are subject to site specific guidelines; - Are intended to provide guidance for homeowners, designers, architects, developers, and landscape architects by outlining the Town's expectations for new development; and, - As a planning tool minor changes or adjustments may be considered on a caseby-case basis without amendment to this document.
+- Will be used as the basis for the creation of development specific Urban Design and Architectural Control Guidelines, which in turn will be implemented through the site plan approval process or a control architect at the building permit stage of a subdivision; - Will also be used to inform the design of new site specific developments at the site plan stage which are subject to site specific guidelines; and, - Are intended to provide guidance for homeowners, designers, architects, developers, and landscape architects by outlining the Town's expectations for new development.

+Minor changes or adjustments may be considered on a case-by-case basis without amendment to this document.
 However, major changes to the document are to be approved by Council.